9K52 Luna-M: Description

-Originally called the 3R-11 and 9R11, the 9M21 is a solid fuel rocket with four off-angle vernier chambers immediately behind the warhead section.
-When the main engine section ignites, the verniers activate to start spinning the rocket to improve stability and accuracy.
+Originally called the 3R-11 and 9R11, the 9M21 is a solid fuel rocket, with four off-angle vernier chambers immediately behind the warhead section.
+When the main engine section ignites, the verniers activate to start spinning the rocket, to improve stability and accuracy.
 At range, the 9M21 has a nominal CEP (circular error probable) of 400 meters.
-Western intelligence estimated that its CEP at maximum range was 500 to 700 meters, but Russian sources admit the likely impact point could fall anywhere within an area 2.8 kilometers in depth from range error and 1.8 kilometers in width in azimuth error.
+Western intelligence estimated that its CEP at maximum range was 500 to 700 meters.
+Russian sources admit the likely impact point could fall anywhere within an area 2.8 kilometers in depth from range error, and 1.8 kilometers in width in azimuth error.

-The initial 3R-11 rocket, known also by its military designation R-65 (NATO: FROG-7A), measured 8,900 mm in length.
-It was replaced in 1968 with an improved R-70 (NATO: FROG-7B) which measured 9400 mm.
-This new variant allowed for switching warhead sections and the addition of air brakes at the rear of the rocket, lowering the minimum range to 15 km.
+The initial 3R-11 rocket, known also by its military designation R-65 (NATO: Frog-7A), measures 8,900 mm in length.
+It was replaced in 1968 with an improved R-70 (NATO: Frog-7B) which measures 9,400 mm.
+This new variant allows for switching warhead sections and the addition of air brakes at the rear of the rocket, lowering the minimum range to 15 km.

-The rocket is mounted on a transporter erector launcher (TEL) designated 9P113.
+The rocket is mounted on a transporter erector launcher (TEL), designated 9P113.
 Based on the ZIL-135LM 8x8 truck, it features a large hydraulic crane to allow faster reloading.
 The 9T29 transporter, also based on the ZIL-135RTM chassis, can carry up to three 9M21 rockets.

 In addition to its inaccuracy, the fact that the rocket was exposed to the weather was another drawback to the system, particularly when equipped with temperature-sensitive nuclear ordnance.
-In the early 1960s the Soviets experimented with a modified 9P113 launch vehicle with a fully-enclosed superstructure and launch roof.
-This did not solve the issue entirely though, necessitating the development of the Tochka.
+In the early 1960s, the Soviets experimented with a modified 9P113 launch vehicle with a fully-enclosed superstructure and launch roof.
+This did not solve the issue entirely, necessitating the development of the Tochka.